S. S. Sivasankar: Member of Legislative Assembly (2006-16; 2021-)

 In the 2006 Tamil Nadu Legislative Assembly election, Sivasankar successfully contested in his home constituency of Andimadam.

 In the 2011 Assembly election, he won from Kunnam.
 On 31 January 2014, he was suspended for an entire assembly session for tearing up a copy of the customary speech by Konijeti Rosaiah, then Governor of Tamil Nadu.

 In the 2016 Assembly election, Sivasankar contested from Ariyalur constituency and lost by 2,621 votes.

 In the 2021 Assembly election, he re-contested in Kunnam and won by 6,329 votes.

-Ministership (2021-)
+Ministership (2021-26)

-Following the victory of the DMK alliance in the 2021 election, Sivasankar was inducted into the M. K. Stalin ministry as Minister for the Welfare of Backward, Most Backward and Denotified Communities.
+Following the victory of the DMK alliance in the 2021 election, Sivasankar was inducted into the M. K. Stalin ministry on 7 May 2021 as Minister for the Welfare of Backward, Most Backward and Denotified Communities.
 On 29 March 2022, his portfolio was transferred to Raja Kannappan and he in turn replaced the latter as Minister for Transport.